vmware/versatile-data-kit/specs/vep-2272-complete-data-job-configuration-persistence/README.md

 * `deployment_version_sha`

-In order to accommodate the replication of the additional data job configuration properties from Kubernetes to the database, it would be necessary to make appropriate modifications to the existing database model.
-These modifications involve updating the schema of the relevant database tables to incorporate the new columns corresponding to the additional properties.
+In order to accommodate the replication of the additional data job configuration properties from Kubernetes to the database, it would be necessary to add a table called `data_job_deployment` to the existing database model.
+This table will have the mentioned columns, and the relationship between `data_job` and `data_job_deployment` tables will be one-to-one.
+This approach will normalize the database model and make it suitable for accommodating multiple deployments for each data job in the future.

 By making these database model changes, the system can effectively store and synchronize all the required data job configuration details between Kubernetes and the database.

 ![database_data_model.png](database_data_model.png)